-Symptoms vary widely: they may be very mild and go completely unnoticed, or
+Symptoms of celiac disease vary widely and may come and go.
+They may be very mild and go completely unnoticed, or

 they may be severe and impact daily life.

 Gas, abdominal swelling, and bloating.
 These

 symptoms result from a failure of the

 small intestine to absorb nutrients from food.
 You may also have mild stomach

 watery), pale, frothy, and foul-smelling stools often occur.
 The stools may